Parents: Do You Want To Help Your Children

 Owning a home is a dream that is shared by millions and millions of Americans.
 Several years ago the national home ownership rate reached a record high as almost 70% of all families owned their own home.
 This number has fallen somewhat since the recession, however the dream of obtaining home ownership has remained a goal for many who are presently renting.
 More recently, more Americans have been able to reach their goal of home ownership because of low interest rates and moderate home prices that have made owning more affordable than ever.

-When considering purchasing it makes sense to consider traditional sources of aid such as our families.
+When you are preparing to purchase a home, it makes sense to consider traditional sources of aid such as our families.
 Traditionally, American parents have been a significant source of help when their children decide to become part of the community of homeowners.
 Here are a few important ways in which parents can help their children purchase real estate:

 Alleviating cash shortages through gifts.

-Conventional programs tend to be less liberal with regard to the use of gifts.
-In many cases conventional programs require at least 3.0% to 5.0% of the cash needed for purchase to come from the purchaser, unless the gift constitutes 20% of the total purchase price of the home.
-There are some low-to-moderate income homebuyer programs which have been introduced which have liberalized requirements regarding gifts.
+Historically, conventional programs have tended to be less liberal with regard to the use of gifts, but conventional guidelines have been liberalized more recently, especially with regard to guidelines for low-to-moderate income purchasers.
+In some cases, conventional programs require at least 3.0% to 5.0% of the cash needed for purchase to come from the purchaser, unless the gift constitutes 20% of the total purchase price of the home.
+Other conventional programs allow gifts for 100% of the required downpayment with minimum down.

 Purchasing together for income support.